 SHADA meetings are continually evolving, with a wide range of pioneers and professionals.
-We are lucky to have a human rights lawyer, barrister and heads of home joining us.
+We are lucky to have a human rights lawyer, barrister, teacher and heads of home joining us.
 We have failed to attract the CQC, Offsted or government officials, and other charities who work with disabled people, despite being invited.

-We run meetings which satisfy the demands of the people who come along, and please let us know if there is anything you need to learn or discuss or bring to a meeting.
+We run meetings which satisfy the demands of the members who come along, and please let us know if there is anything you need to learn or discuss or bring to a meeting.
 We support health and social care professionals who wish to work in this area but who don’t feel supported to do so, may be discouraged, or even forbidden by their seniors, and we try to help them open constructive dialogue with them.

 If any member feels they have made unique progress, or you are stuck trying to achieve your aim, please be in touch with Tuppy on 07770 884 985 to discuss how you might contribute to the day.
 Please bring your own lunch, coffee etc).